Louis-MG/META-DIFF/README.md

 microbeannotator_db_path: "/path/to/MicrobeAnnotator_DB/"
 ```

-Get your taxonomic database ready by looking at [MMseqs2 documentation](https://github.com/soedinglab/MMseqs2/wiki) (look at the module `createdb`).
-Again, just a few lines and fasta files.
+Get a Kraken2 DB ready by checking the instructions at [Kraken2](https://github.com/DerrickWood/kraken2/wiki/Manual).
-Copy the path to your MMseqs2-formated taxonomic database in the the `snakemake/config.yaml` file:
+Copy the path to the `snakemake/config.yaml` file:
 ```
-taxonomic_db_path: "/path/to/mmseqs_DB/DB"
+kraken_database_path: "/path/to/krakenDB/db_name"
 ```

 # Usage